xepan/doc/General-Company-Settings.md

 	This field contains the meta-information for use of search engines, to describe your page.

-After completing with the above details click Update button to save your information.
+After completing with the above details, click Update button to save your information.

 ====================================================================================
 #TAB>   Default Email Settings